tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

 - The investor's objective then is not to find the efficient frontier, rather the goal is to find a portfolio mix that will come reasonably close to the mark under a broad range of circumstances

-- Focus on the behavior of your whole portfolio, not its parts.
-Some will be doing very well or very bad at times
+- Focus on the behaviour of your whole portfolio, not its parts.
+Some will be doing very well or very badly at times

 - The markets are smarter than you are